 If you prefer to make a vegetable stock, simply omit salt from the recipe and stick with celery, onion, carrots, and a few sprigs of thyme!

-The best vegetables to use for homemade vegetable broth
+The kitchen scraps to use for homemade vegetable broth

 The base for vegetable broth is carrots, onions, and celery.